 Online submission using the 'Submit Article” button on the journal website.
 As an email with attached files.
 If the manuscript is sent by email please attach the following files: cover letter, manuscript text file and figures/images.

 Types of Manuscripts

 The Case Series section reports a series of 4-7 similar cases.
 The cases should address a challenging diagnostic and/or therapeutic problem with possible solutions to help clinicians in managing these cases.
-Case series must be accompanied with a comprehensive review of literature.
+The case series must be accompanied by a comprehensive review of the literature.

 Organize the manuscript as given below, in order:

 Start the main text of the manuscript on a page separate from the abstract page.
 Use a normal, plain font for text (e.g. 12-14 point Times New Roman).
 Number the pages consecutively, starting from the title page.
 Do not use abbreviations in the title or abstract.

 First name/given name(s) and last name/family name of authors (see Authorship section below)

 There are two types of abstracts - structured and unstructured.
 Original research papers require a structured abstract.
 Both types of abstracts should be no more than 300 words.

 Corresponding author: Name, physical address, phone, fax, email